 We typically go to the parts of Gion where geisha are less common or later in the evening after their pursuit has ended.
 Not because we have anything against geisha–their performances are beautiful–but because we have something against the herds of aimless tourists, all clutching their cameras ready for the proverbial pounce.

-If you’d like to capture a photo of a geisha, that’s your prerogative.
-It’s not poor form or rude to do; geisha are very cognizant of the fact that they are cultural ambassadors of the arts in Kyoto, and that tourists are very interested in them.
+If you’d like to capture a photo of a geisha from a distance, that’s your prerogative.
+Geisha are very cognizant of the fact that they are cultural ambassadors of the arts in Kyoto, and that tourists are very interested in them.
 However, as with many things, there’s a right and a wrong way to go about it, and we see far too many tourists do it the “wrong way.”

 Again, we’ll reiterate that we don’t think geisha-stalking is the main reason to go to Gion.
 The first big reason to go is because it’s one of Kyoto’s beautiful historic districts, and even during busy seasons when it’s swarmed with tour groups, that’s worth seeing.